Stanford University

 Abstract

 The last few months have seen a flurry of research on GenAI’s technical prowess and its remarkable potential, as well as empirical work on its impact on occupations, work, and productivity, with the emphasis being on understanding use cases.
 But what of its strategic implications?
 Some research has simply aggregated expected productivity gains, and used more or less plausible assumptions to translate this to impacts on profitability and growth.
 Yet looking at the history of AI, and technological transformation more broadly, we know that it is profitability distribution that changes more than profitability levels, and that the benefits and costs of new transformative technologies such as GenAI are not equidistributed.
-Drawing on a large scale mixed methods approach which leveraged workshops with hundreds of Directors, as well as a detailed survey administered to the members of the UK’s Institute of Directors, London Business School alumni and, separately, portfolio firms of leading Private Equity firms in the winter and spring of 2024, this talk will provide the first comprehensive empirical evidence on the expectations for GenAI’s transformative impact, looking at what senior executives expect.
+Drawing on a large-scale mixed methods approach which leveraged workshops with hundreds of Directors, as well as a detailed survey administered to the members of the UK’s Institute of Directors, London Business School alumni and, separately, portfolio firms of leading Private Equity firms in the winter and spring of 2024, this talk will provide the first comprehensive empirical evidence on the expectations for GenAI’s transformative impact, looking at what senior executives expect.
 It considers the factors that moderate GenAI’s impact, and provides a guide for GenAI’s anticipated propensity to transform business models, sectors and firms.

 About Michael Jacobides